andistro/app/wiki/en-US/DevTools.md

 ```

 > [!IMPORTANT]
-> Replace `source global_var_fun.sh` with the correct path.
+> Replace `source global` with the correct path.
 Default paths will be documented below

 # Refactoring `show_progress_dialog()` [[ ↑ ]](#)

-Modular function from `global_var_fun.sh` to use the `dialog` progress bar while executing tasks.
+Modular function from `global` to use the `dialog` progress bar while executing tasks.

 > [!IMPORTANT]
 > Currently, `show_progress_dialog()` only works on Debian-based distributions.
 It will be updated as soon as the developer of this repository adds support for new distributions or there is collaboration from external developers.